RedisBloom/RedisBloom/docs/docs/t-digest.md

 Another helpful feature in t-digest is CDF (definition of rank) which gives us the fraction of observations smaller or equal to a certain value.
 This command is very useful to answer questions like "*What's the percentage of observations with a value lower or equal to X*".

 >More precisely, `TDIGEST.CDF` will return the estimated fraction of observations in the sketch that are smaller than X plus half the number of observations that are equal to X. We can also use the `TDIGEST.RANK` command, which is very similar.
-Instead of returning a fraction, it returns the **number** of observations in the sketch that are smaller than X plus half the number of observations that are equal to X, or in other words - the estimated rank of a value.
-The `TDIGEST.RANK` command is also variadic.
+Instead of returning a fraction, it returns the ----estimated---- rank of a value.
+The `TDIGEST.RANK` command is also variadic, meaning you can send one number to query or multiple.

-Let's illustrate this with an example: if we have a set of observations of people's age with gaussian distribution, we can ask a question like "What's the percentage of bike racers are younger than 50 years?"
+Here's an example.
+If you have a set of observations of people's ages, you can ask a question like "What's the percentage of bike racers that are younger than 50 years?"

 {{< clients-example tdigest_tutorial tdig_cdf >}}
 > TDIGEST.CREATE racer_ages